magento/devdocs/guides/v2.1/payments-integrations/base-integration/facade-configuration.md

  - `availability` — checks if the payment method is available
  - `global` — the validation that is called before placing an order

-Custom validator should implement the `\Magento\Payment\Gateway\Validator\ValidatorInterface` or in the most cases, it is enough to extend the `\Magento\Payment\Gateway\Validator\AbstractValidator` and create an implementation of the `validate` method:
+A custom validator should implement the `\Magento\Payment\Gateway\Validator\ValidatorInterface`.
+In the most cases, it is enough to extend the `\Magento\Payment\Gateway\Validator\AbstractValidator` and create an implementation of the `validate` method:

 {% highlight php startinline=1 %}